Japanese declaration of war on the United States and the British Empire: Text of the document

 Below is the text to the declaration of the war with the boldened texts released in the name of the Emperor of Japan:

 Historical context

-The document declares the war against the United States and British Empire, discusses their presumed disruptive actions against Japan's foreign policy and states that all avenues for averting war have been exhausted from the Government of Japan.
+The document declares the war against the United States and the British Empire, discusses their presumed disruptive actions against Japan's foreign policy and states that all avenues for averting war have been exhausted from the Government of Japan.
 Japan had invaded much of East Asia to create what they called the "Greater East Asia Co-Prosperity Sphere", now largely viewed as a pretext for imperialism.
 In response, the US imposed an oil embargo on Japan in August 1941 to stop aiding their aggression in Asia and to contain Japanese actions.
 There was also an embargo on steel.
 Japan saw this as a hostile and provocative act, and retaliated with the bombing of Pearl Harbor and the declarations of war on the US and the British Empire.